-Now, let’s look at a variety of other sources to study the rise in remote work availability.
+Now, let’s look at a variety of other sources of remote work statistics to study the rise in remote work availability.

 56. Remote work grew 115 percent over the past decade.
 Over the last 10 years, remote work has grown more than 115 percent—even more in certain sectors.
 It makes sense, since remote work technology is more available and employers are more likely to acknowledge the benefits of remote work.

 57. Companies with remote positions available hire 33 percent faster.
 According to one study, companies that have remote positions are able to fill their vacancies 33 percent faster, due to higher demand.